 I was invited by General Assembly (GA) Hong Kong to talk about my experience in the Web Development Immersive (WDI) course.

-- Native iOS/android mobile app using Ionic and neo4j graph database
+- A native iOS/Android mobile app using Ionic and the Neo4j graph database.

-- A music visualiser using WebGL and Three.js
+- A music visualizer using WebGL and Three.js.

 - A LinkedIn-like network platform using Angular.js and MongoDB.

-- A realtime voting system using Meteor.js and D3 data visualisation.
+- A real-time voting system using Meteor.js and D3 data visualization.